gfel/cordova-hot-code-push-cli/README.md

 ### Default configuration file

-As mentioned in [Init command](#init-command) section of the readme - after executing `cordova-hcp init` command you will get a default configuration file, called `cordova-hcp.json`.
+As mentioned in [Init command](#init-command) section of the readme - after executing `cordova-hcp-oss init` command you will get a default configuration file, called `cordova-hcp-oss.json`.
 It is created in the root folder of your project.
-When you run `cordova-hcp build` - data from that file is used to generate `chcp.json` file in `www` folder.
+When you run `cordova-hcp-oss build` - data from that file is used to generate `chcp.json` file in `www` folder.

-If you want - you can create `cordova-hcp.json` manually and put in there any options you want.
+If you want - you can create `cordova-hcp-oss.json` manually and put in there any options you want.
 It's just a JSON object like so:
 ```json
 {
   "update": "start",